zhanglab-aim/EMGNN/README.md

 Graph Neural Network (EMGNN)</strong> approach to identify cancer genes by leveraging multiple gene-gene interaction networks and pan-cancer multi-omics data.
 Unlike conventional graph learning on a single biological network, EMGNN uses a multilayered graph neural network to learn from multiple biological networks for accurate cancer gene prediction.

-The preprint paper associated with this work can be accessed at the following link: https://arxiv.org/abs/2301.08831.

 ![EMGNN Architecture](Fig1-1.png)